esx-framework/esx-documentation/docs/index.md

 ## Discord

 Join our [Development Discord](https://discord.gg/ztzKWAF) to discuss FiveM & ESX development with the staff and members.
 It's not a Discord to ask for help for inproper ESX installs, etc.

+## Forum

+Join our [Forum](https://forum.esx-framework.org) to get support for ESX.
+This is the proper place to ask for help.